The Goldilocks Zone of NLP Search: Why Chunk Size Matters in Your AI Vector

 If your chunks are too large:

 - Diluted Semantic Focus: Large chunks can contain a multitude of ideas and topics.
-When you embed such a chunk, the resulting vector becomes a blend of all these meanings, potentially diluting the semantic focus.
-This can lead to less precise search results, as the embedding might be vaguely similar to many queries but precisely relevant to none.
+When a chunk of text is too large, its embedding blends many separate ideas into one vector, which dilutes the semantic focus.
+That dilution produces less precise vector search results, because the chunk reads as vaguely related to many queries but strongly relevant to none.

 - Increased Noise and Hallucinations: When an LLM (Large Language Model) is presented with an overly large chunk as context, it has to sift through a lot of irrelevant information to find what's important.
 This "noise" can make it harder for the model to identify the core relevant information and, in some cases, can even lead to "hallucinations" where the model generates plausible but incorrect information.